The Ethics of Research on Leaked Data: Ashley Madison - Neuroskeptic

 Personally I wouldn’t put too much stock in these results, partly because there are innumerable confounding variables that weren’t considered in these models, but mainly because, as the authors themselves point out, Ashley Madison usage is rare but adultery is far more common (e.g. 21% of husbands in the General Social Survey, by self report).
 It’s not clear that Ashley Madison use is a good proxy for actual adultery, in other words.

 But what certainly is interesting about this study is the ethics.
-Arfer and Jones do not report that an ethics committee/IRB approved their study.
-I don’t think they needed approval though, because they didn’t collect any new data from human participants.
+In the paper, Arfer and Jones do not mention that any ethics committee/IRB approved their study [edit: but see the comments below: “We did get IRB approval, from a UCLA IRB.
+They certified the study as exempt from review (because it didn’t involve new data collection or interacting with subjects), although my understanding is that there was actually a full committee review”] I wouldn’t think they needed approval though, because they didn’t collect any new data from human participants.

 The authors do discuss the ethics of their work, briefly.
 Acknowledging that the original data leak was an unethical and illegal breach of privacy, Arfer and Jones go on to say that this doesn’t make using the data wrong: